 How does an Order Book work?

 An order book is used to record the interest of buyers and sellers in a particular asset.
-For Dibbs, that asset is a card.
-So, our order book is used to gauge the level of interest from both buyers and sellers on a particular card.
+So, our order book is used to gauge the level of interest from both buyers and sellers on a particular asset.

 An order book is a list of what is going on with both the buy side and the sell side, organized by price.